 - In older versions of C++,

-was used for more complex types with methods. - If you want to maintain backward compatibility with code that assumes
+structwas commonly used for data-only structures, whileclasswas used for more complex types with methods. - If you want to maintain backward compatibility with code that assumes

-implies a simple data structure, usingstruct
+structimplies a simple data structure, usingstructmight be preferred.

 - In older versions of C++,